rlrq/MINORg/docs/source/installation.rst

 Running in Docker
 -----------------

-A Docker image with MINORg (along with all of its dependencies) pre-installed on an Ubuntu system with Python 3.9 is available at: https://hub.docker.com/r/rlrq/minorg
+A Docker image with MINORg (along with all of its dependencies) pre-installed on an linux system with Python 3.9 is available at: https://hub.docker.com/r/rlrq/minorg

 You may pull the latest version using: